-Documentation is one step towards fixing the problem.
-Ask yourself: What documentation of your architecture do you have or use?
+If the architecture that engineers write is important, so is the knowledge of this architecture.
+What documentation of your architecture do you have or use?
 Would a new engineer know where to find it?
 How much of your documentation is communal knowledge shared directly from one engineer to another?

 Written documentation can be read; it can be reasoned about.
 Everyone in the team can have equal access to it.
 You can organize it holistically, view dependencies to it and from it.
 You can use all of this knowledge to find problems within systems and, best of all, fix them.